s194050/Second-Semester-Notes/Foundation of Dis. Sys/Course Questions.md

 29) Does the Chandy-Lamport global snapshot algorithm works correctly for non-FIFO  channels?
 30) Can a distributed system have a unique global state at all times?
 Why (not)?
 31) What is the difference between a consistent cut and a consistent global state?

+### Week 7 - mutex
+1) What are the two failure assumptions we typically make when discussing mutual exclusion?
+2) Why is mutual exclusion necessary in a distributed system that needs coordinated behavior?
+3) What makes mutual exclusion a more di cult problem in distributed systems than in the operating systems domain?
+4) Describe the distributed systems mutual exclusion model
+5) What are the three properties of a mutual exclusion algorithm?
+Describe each of these.
+6) Which one of these properties is absolutely required?
+7) What is a deadlock?
+8) What is starvation?
+9) What are some performance criteria for mutual exclusion algorithms?
+10) Name the three basic approaches for mutual exclusion in distributed systems.
+11) Describe the token-based approach
+12) Describe the Central Server algorithm.
+Which properties does it satisfy?
+13) What happens in the Central Server algorithm when a message gets lost or a process crashes?
+14) What is one weakness of the Central Server Algorithm?
+15) Describe the Ring-based algorithm.
+Which properties does it satisfy?
+16) What happens in the Ring-based algorithm when a message gets lost or a process crashes?
+17) What is one weakness of the Ring-based algorithm?
+18) Describe Lamport's algorithm.
+Which properties does it satisfy?
+19) What is one weakness of Lamport's algorithm?
+20) Describe Ricart and Agrawala's algorithm.
+Which properties does it satisfy?
+21) What is one weakness of Ricart and Agrawala's algorithm?
+22) Can we make Ricart and Agrawala's algorithm crash fault-tolerant?
+23) What is a quorum-based approach?
+24) Describe Ricart and Agrawala's algorithm.
+Which properties does it satisfy?
+25) What is a Quorum?
+26) Explain the concepts behind quorum-based mutual exclusion algorithms.
+27) What is the intersection property and why is it necessary?
+28) Which conditions do quorums in Maekawa's algorithm satisfy?
+29) Is Maekawa's algorithm crash fault-tolerant?

+### Week 8 - multicast
+1) What is the difference between sending one message, multicast, and broadcast?
+2) What is the difference between an open and a closed group, w.r.t. multi-casting?
+3) Which properties should a reliable 1-to-1 channel satisfy?
+4) Describe the system model we use for multicast communication
+5) What extra elements do we add to messages?
+6) What are the differences (in properties) between a basic reliable multi-cast channel and a reliable 1-to-1 channel?
+7) What does it mean when we say a basic multicast algorithm is correct?
+8) What is the ack-implosion problem?
+9) What extra elements do we add to messages?
+10) Describe the specification differences between basic multicast and reli-able multicast.
+11) How does R-multicast work?
+12) What sort of failure scenarios does R-multicast help against?
+13) What is the atomicity property?
+14) Is the R-multicast algorithm efficient?
+15) Name three common ordering requirements for messages
+16) What kind of components are useful for implementing FIFO ordering?
+17) Which assumptions do we make to make our ordering algorithms work?
+18) What kind of components are useful for implementing causal ordering?
+19) Which question are we trying to solve when implementing total ordering?
+Name two possible approaches to this problem.
+20) What is the difference between the liveness criteria for sender and sys-tem?
+21) Explain each property of a correct basic multicast.
+22) Which properties are ’safety’ properties of a correct basic multicast?
+23) Which properties are ’liveness’ properties of a correct basic multicast?
+### Week 9 - Elections and consensus
+1) What is an election algorithm?
+2) What are process roles and election calls in distributed elections?
+3) What is an important requirement for the choice of elected process?
+4) What are the requirements during any particular run of the election algorithm?
+5) What is the performance of an election algorithm (network bandwidth and turnaround time)?
+6) What are the goals and properties of a ring-based election algorithm?
+7) Describe election in a ring-based election algorithm.
+8) Describe notification in a ring-based election algorithm.
+9) What is the performance of a ring-based election algorithm?
+10) What are the limitations of the ring-based algorithm?
+11) What is a failure detector?
+12) What are the categories of failure detectors?
+13) What is an unreliable failure detector?
+14) What is a reliable failure detector?
+15) What are the goals and properties of the bully algorithm?
+16) What are the types of messages in the bully algorithm?
+17) Describe the bully algorithm.
+18) What is the performance of the bully algorithm?
+19) Describe the system model of consensus.
+20) Explain the definition of the consensus problem.
+21) What are the requirements of a consensus algorithm?
+22) Describes an algorithm to solve consensus in a synchronous system.
+23) What is the Byzantine generals problem?
+24) What is the difference of the Byzantine generals problem from consensus?
+25) What are the requirements for the Byzantine generals problem?
+26) What is the interactive consistency problem?
+27) What are the requirements for interactive consistency?
+28) How to construct a solution to the Interactive Consistency problem from the Byzantine Generals problem?
+29) How to construct a solution to the Consensus problem from the Interactive Consistency problem?
+30) Briefly describe how to prove safety and liveness in a ring-based election algorithm.
+31) What are adaptive timeouts and what bene t do they have?
+32) What requirement does a system need to use reliable failure detectors?
+33) Briefly describe how the consensus problem can be solved in the absence of failures.
+34) Briefly describe how the consensus problem can be solved in the presence of crash failures.
+35) Give a lower bound on the number of rounds required to reach a consensus in the presence of failures.
+36) Relate the number of processes and failures to describe impossibility of the Byzantine Generals problem in a synchronous system.
+37) Describe consensus impossibility in asynchronous systems.

+### Week 10 - Cyber security

+### Week 11 - Remote Attestation
+1) Can you name 3 reasons why IoT devices are prone to many cyberattacks?
+2) What is Remote Attestation?
+3) What are the main categories of Remote Attestation approaches?
+4) What are the advantanges and disadvantages of software-based Remote Attestation protocols?
+5) What is the difference between software-based and hybrid Remote Attestation protocols?
+6) Describe execution of a hybrid Remote Attestation protocol.
+7) What is the goal of swarm attestation?
+8) Describe SEDA protocol (swarm attestation).
+9) What is the goal of dynamic attestation protocols?
+10) Describe C-FLAT protocol (dynamic attestation).
+11) What is the main advantage of Distributed Services attestation?
+12) Describe SARA protocol (Attestation of asynchronous distributed IoT services).
+13) What are the potential implications of not implementing remote attestation in critical infrastructure IoT devices?
+14) Can remote attestation be used to ensure the integrity of data transmitted by IoT devices?
+15) How can remote attestation be used to verify the identity of IoT devices and prevent spoofing attacks?
+16) What are the key components of a hardware-based remote attestation system for IoT devices?
+17) How can fog computing facilitate the implementation of remote attestation in large networks?
+### Week 12 - Blockchain
+1) What is the first blockchain based cryptocurrency?
+2) Which 3 building block make up blockchain technology?
+3) Describe the idea behind hash functions and cryptographic hash functions.
+4) Name at least 2 security properties of a cryptographic hash function
+5) What do we mean with collision resistance?
+6) What do we mean with preimage resistance?
+7) What do we mean with second preimage resistance?
+8) What are hashes used for?
+9) What is a hash pointer?
+10) What is a blockchain?
+11) What is the key property of tamper-evident log structures?
+12) What is a digital signature?
+13) What are the two key properties of digital signatures?
+14) Explain what a bitcoin address is, in terms of standard cryptographic techniques.
+15) Explain the basic idea behind spending coins in a typical cryptocurrency
+16) What is double-spending?
+17) How do blockchain technologies try to prevent double psending?
+18) Name some aspects of decentralization
+19) What is a distributed consensus protocol?
+20) What do nodes in a cryptocurrency have to reach consensus on?
+21) Describe the basic idea behind the bitcoin consensus algorithm (simplified).
+22) Describe the steps that happen (in rough lines) when a Bitcoin transaction is made.
+23) Is double spending technically possible in Bitcoin?
+Why (not)?
+24) How does Bitcoin prevent branching out into multiple chains?
+25) Name some distributed consensus models.
+26) Name some differences between permissionless and permissioned blockchains
+27) What is a 51% attack?
+28) Is a 51% attack technically possible in Bitcoin?
+Why (not)?
+29) Name some advantages and disadvantages of blockchain technology.